bioinformaticsdotca/BiCG_2018/module10/lab.md

 ### Create a SSH Key-pair

 In the bar on the left side of the page, under Project, Compute tab, click on "Key Pairs" and then on the "Create Key Pair" button.
 Name your key-pair and click on the "Create Key Pair" button.
 This will prompt you to save a file to your computer.
-Take note where you save this file because you will need to find it later.
+Take note where you save this file because you will need to use it later.

 <img src="https://github.com/bioinformaticsdotca/BiCG_2018/blob/master/module10/images/mod3_c.png?raw=true" width="750" />